-5.4 Assignment of Students to Projects
+4.4 Assignment of Students to Projects

 Student preference is an important consideration.
 The Committee tries to consider the link between the skills of the student and the nature of the tasks in the Systems courses.
+During the early part of the fall semester, the MS-DC Program Director will circulate a list of tentative projects and poll students on their interest in these projects.
+The determination of which projects will be run the following semester will depend on student interest and the availability of faculty to supervise a given project.

-5.5 Grading of Systems Synthesis Projects
+4.5 Grading of Systems Synthesis Projects